Pkadon/Akatsuki-Towa/README.md

 Everything was done with the goal of being as accurate as possible, but nothing is 100% certain to be 100% accurate

- - **Scene menu placement**:
+ - **Scene labeling, order**:
+   - Story:
-   - Story cutscenes were originally sorted using original files, so should be correctly labeled
+     - Scenes were originally sorted using original files, so should be correctly labeled
+     - They HAVE been reordered from the original `物語回想` menu's ordering (namely, the quests from Prologue up through Chapter 3) but it was mostly to get them closer to the original play order.  (the original menu had grouped them by Main and Sub quests, instead of the order they were played in)
    - Training:
-     - "訓練" cutscenes were originally sorted using original files, so should be correctly labeled
+     - `訓練` cutscenes were originally sorted using original files, so should be correctly labeled and ordered
-     - "イベント" cutscenes were sorted by hand, and their current placement can be found inside [generate_scripts/extra_json/EX12_event.json](generate_scripts/extra_json/EX12_event.json)
+     - `イベント` cutscenes were sorted by hand, and their current placement can be found inside [generate_scripts/extra_json/EX12_event.json](generate_scripts/extra_json/EX12_event.json)
-       - most "イベント" scenes are not labeled with their original title, but instead defaulting to the overall event's title if it wasn't 100% sure
+       - Most `イベント` scenes are not labeled with their original title, but instead defaulting to the overall event's title if it wasn't 100% sure where the correct string was.
-   - pretty much everything else was sorted by hand, and its current placement can be found inside one of the other json files in [generate_scripts/extra_json](generate_scripts/extra_json/)
+   - Pretty much everything else was sorted by hand, and its current placement can be found inside one of the other json files in [generate_scripts/extra_json](generate_scripts/extra_json/)
      - Especially for unused scenes in [generate_scripts/extra_json/EX15_unused.json](generate_scripts/extra_json/EX15_unused.json), there is no documentation or video reference to use, and some scenes were originally numbered out of order, so take placement and scene titles with a grain of salt

  - **Character Sprites**: